blimpage/your-pokemon-for-today/README.md

 - Add a "watch" task to the gulp config, to automatically rebuild the relevant build files when the source files change

+- Combine the data JSON file with the main HTML or JS, so we're not ajax'ing for it after the page loads.
+One less request, baby!

 - Add a random hash to each build of the CSS and JS files, to ensure cache-busting (would need to add templating to index.html to allow dynamic insertion of the generated filename :/ )

 - Add a "Last updated" date to index.html (again, would need to add templating)